LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Method

 \section{Method}

 We illustrate our proposed approach in~\cref{fig:overview}.
 We first optimize single-channel 3D Gaussians from the given single-channel multi-view images (\cref{sec:gray3d}).
-Given the scene geometry and training view cameras, we divide the scene into subscenes that have minimal overlap and whose union covers most of the full scene (\cref{sec:subscene}).
+Given the scene geometry and training view cameras, we divide the 3D scene into subscenes that have minimal overlap and whose union covers most of the full scene (\cref{sec:subscene}).
 For the subsequent Local-Global 3D colorization, we first fine-tune a multi-view diffusion model that colorizes an input image using the color from a reference image (\cref{sec:finetune}).
-Utilizing this fine-tuned multi-view diffusion model, we perform the Local-Global colorization.
-We begin by colorizing one base view from each subscene using an image colorization model.
-To resolve their global inconsistency, we pass them through the fine-tuned multi-view diffusion model to create a globally consistent reference set (\cref{sec:global}).
-Next, to ensure intra-subscene consistency, we again use this fine-tuned model to colorize the remaining training views, referencing the base views(\cref{sec:local}).
+Leveraging this model, we colorize the training views to ensure both inter- and intra-subscene consistency.
+We begin by colorizing one base view from each 3D subscene using an image colorization model.
+Since these base views are colorized independently, they are globally inconsistent.
+To resolve this and achieve inter-subscene consistency, we pass them through the fine-tuned multi-view diffusion model to create a globally consistent reference set (\cref{sec:global}).
+Next, to ensure intra-subscene consistency, we again use this fine-tuned model to colorize the remaining training views, referencing the base views (\cref{sec:local}).
 Finally, these consistent views are used as pseudo-ground truth to optimize the color components of the 3D Gaussian model.